Data Processing Agreement

 (b) "Customer Personal Data" means (i) "personal data" as defined in the GDPR, (ii) “personal information” as defined in the CCPA, and/or (iii) any equivalent term as defined in Data Privacy Laws, all as further described in Annex 1 to this DPA, and any other personal data that Darwin Processes on Customer's behalf in connection with Darwin's provision of the Services.

-(c) "Data Privacy Laws" means (i) the EU General Data Protection Regulation 2016/679 of the European Parliament and of the Council ("GDPR"), as well as any applicable national implementing legislation; (ii) the California Consumer Privacy Act of 2018 ("CCPA") and the California Privacy Rights Act of 2020 ("CPRA"); and (iii) any other data privacy laws that are presently applicable or may in the future become applicable to Customer and/or Customer Personal Data, each of the foregoing as they may be amended, replaced or superseded from time to time.
+(c) "Data Privacy Laws" means (i) the EU General Data Protection Regulation 2016/679 of the European Parliament and of the Council ("GDPR"), as well as any applicable national implementing legislation; (ii) the California Consumer Privacy Act of 2018 ("CCPA") and the California Privacy Rights Act of 2020 ("CPRA"); and (iii) any other data privacy laws that are presently applicable or may in the future become applicable to Customer and/or Customer Personal Data, including applicable Canadian federal or provincial privacy laws, each of the foregoing as they may be amended, replaced or superseded from time to time.

 (d) "Data Subject" has the meaning given in the GDPR, and shall also include "consumers" as defined by the CCPA as well as other equivalent terms under Data Privacy Laws.